 Hockey-related injuries can occur on the ice, street, field, or in the gym.
 Recommendations for hockey players include:

 - Always wear protective equipment.
-This includes helmets, pads, hockey pants, gloves, athletic supporter or cup, and neck protector.
+This includes helmets, mouth guards, pads, hockey pants, gloves, athletic supporter or cup, and neck protector.

 - Make sure everything fits you properly and that it is in good condition.